p2pu/learning-circles-user-manual/facilitator.rst

 **Latest Posts on Instagram:** P2PU is on Instagram.
 This section shows our two most recent posts.
 You can also click through to our account.

 Managing Your Learning Circle
 -----------------------------
+The facilitator dashboard was created to help people run effective learning meetings.
+You'll find tools that help you create and promote learning circles; a messaging system that you can use to communicate with participants; a feedback tool for sharing information with your colleagues and P2PU; and a report feature that collects and aggregates feedback from learning circle participants.

 .. image:: _static/facilitator-lc-form.png